wingspinner/HooToo-Tripmate-HT-TM02-OpenWRT/README.md

 relayd as I write this.

-WHAT HAPPENS DURING THEY UPGRADE AND WHY YOU NEED A USB FLASH STICK
+WHAT HAPPENS DURING THE UPGRADE AND WHY YOU NEED A USB FLASH STICK

 The TM02 with the factory software doesn't have enough RAM to untar/ungzip and assemble the complete TM02 flash MTD image for the upgrade so it requires a USB